-- (b) Maximum Supplemental Request Limit for any given Development.
+- (a) Applications for which a request for Supplemental Credits is submitted will not be eligible to receive an allocation from the 2023 Competitive Housing Tax Credit ceiling. - (b) Maximum Supplemental Request Limit for any given Development.
 Supplemental Allocations are limited to the increase in eligible costs.
 Supplemental Allocations will not be awarded for costs that were excluded from basis in the underwriting of the original Application.
-The limit on Supplemental Credit requests will be announced by the Department no later An Applicant may not request more than December 1, 2022, but will not exceed 15% of the original 7% more credits than their Original allocation for each Application that requests Supplemental Credits.
-The final limit on Supplemental requests may be lower than 15% of the original allocation.
-For all requests, the Department will consider the amount in the funding request of the Application to be the amount of Housing Tax Credits requested and will reduce the Applicant's request to the maximum allowable under this subsection through the Cost Certification underwriting process. (§2306.6711(b)). - (c) Increase in Eligible Basis (30% Boost).
+The limit on Supplemental Credit requests will be announced by the Department no later than December 1, 2022, but will not exceed 15% of the original allocation for each Application that requests Supplemental Credits.
+The final limit on Supplemental requests may be lower than 15% of the original allocation.-For all requests, the Department will consider the amount in the funding request of the Application to be the amount of Housing Tax Credits requested and will reduce the Applicant's request to the maximum allowable under this subsection through the Cost Certification process. (§2306.6711(b)). - (c) Increase in Eligible Basis (30% Boost).
 Applications having received an increase in Eligible Basis in their Original Application are determined by the Department, on the basis of having been previously determined eligible for this purpose, to be eligible for the basis boost for the Supplemental Allocation.
-However, at Cost Certification, the credit allocation staff will be adjusted so not recommend a Supplemental Allocation that would cause the Development is not be over sourced, as determined by the Department, in which case a credit amount necessary to fill the gap in financing will be recommended.
-In no instance will the boost exceed more than the amount of credits required to create the HTC rent-restricted Units.
+However, at Cost Certification, the credit allocation will be adjusted so that the Development is not over sourced, as determined by the Department.

-§11.1004.
-Competitive HTC Set-Asides. (§2306.111(d)).
+§11.1004.Competitive HTC Set-Asides. (§2306.111(d)).

-(a) All Supplemental Allocation amounts will be associated with the Set-Aside for which the Original allocation qualified.
-Developments having been awarded under a set-aside in 20212019 or 2020 will be considered to meet the set-aside requirements for that same set-aside in 20232022.
-Supplemental Credits issued by the Board will be attributed to each 20232022 Set-aside for the 20232022 Application round as appropriate (for instance, for a 20212020 development awarded out of the 20212020 Non-Profit Set-Aside, now receiving \$100,000 in Supplemental Credits, \$100,000 would be attributed to the 20232022 Non-Profit Set-Aside).
+All Supplemental Allocation amounts will be associated with the Set-Aside for which the Original allocation qualified.
+Developments having been awarded under a set-aside in 2021 will be considered to meet the set-aside requirements for that same set-aside in 2023.
+Supplemental Credits issued by the Board will be attributed to each 2023 Set-aside for the 2023 Application round as appropriate (for instance, for a 2021 development awarded out of the 2021 Non-Profit Set-Aside, now receiving \$100,000 in Supplemental Credits, \$100,000 would be attributed to the 2023 Non-Profit Set-Aside).